Our Training Program

-Last year’s symposium drew nearly 300 people from 32 countries, representing universities, NGOs, businesses, governments, and other institutions.
-We heard from over 100 presenters about advances in the science, the development of tools, and how natural capital understanding is being used to inform decisions around the world.
+Last year’s symposium drew over 300 people from 31 countries, representing universities, NGOs, businesses, governments, and other institutions.
+We heard from 100 presenters about advances in the science, the development of tools, and how natural capital understanding is being used to inform decisions around the world.
 Please come join us—we love this event because it is a chance to exchange ideas, swap stories, advance science, and spend time with thought-leaders and practitioners accounting for nature’s contributions to society to make smarter decisions for a more sustainable future.

 The next Natural Capital Symposium will be at Stanford University from March 20-23, 2017.
 Please check out the Symposium section of this website to learn more about the speakers and sessions at this year’s event!

 Tradeoff! is a series of mapping games developed by the Natural Capital Project that simply introduce concepts related to nature’s benefits to people, while mirroring our analytical approach with InVEST.
 The process of preparing spatial data, running software tools, and appropriately interpreting results can be challenging; Tradeoff! represents a more effective means to convey our approach to a broader audience, especially those who are not computer saavy or experience scientific modelers.
 Currently, we offer four versions of Tradeoff!: 1) Best Coast Belize (coastal zone management), 2) Tradeoff!
 Agriculture Edition (terrestrial/freshwater services), 3) Northland: Arctic Choices (arctic development), and 4) Roads to a Resilient Future (linear infrastructure development).